sashakosar5-source/Sales-analysis-project/README.md

 ## 📌 Project Overview
 This project presents a sales analysis of a custom sign business using Excel.
 The goal was to transform raw data into clear insights about product performance, sales channels, regional trends, and customer behavior.

-An interactive dashboard was built to visualize key metrics and support data-driven decision-making.

 An interactive dashboard was built using Pivot Tables and data visualization techniques to uncover actionable insights.
 The goal of this project is to demonstrate how data-driven analysis can support strategic decision-making, identify high-performing segments, and reveal opportunities for business growth and customer retention.

 ## 🚀 Features